 Listen to your feelings

 Our feelings always lead us in the right direction.
 When something doesn’t feel good, we know we are thinking of something that is not useful to us.
 Negative thoughts clearly show us what we don’t want and therefore lead us to what we want instead.
 We need crises because they make us focus again.
 We need pain because it teaches us gratitude.
 We need problems and bad experiences to find out what we actually want.
-We have to be unhappy sometimes to be happy because we need the contrast.
+We have to be unhappy sometimes to be happy because we need contrast.

 “It is impossible to avoid negative emotions altogether because to live is to experience setbacks and conflicts,” ~ Sauer-Zavala.

 Learning how to cope with those emotions is the key.
-In fact, once you accept your thoughts and feelings, shaking off your shame and guilt, you will see your problems with greater clarity and proceeded down the path to recovery.
+In fact, once you accept your thoughts and feelings, shaking off your shame and guilt, you will see your problems with greater clarity and proceed down the path to recovery.

 In conclusion.
 Running away doesn’t help, because nothing happens without a reason.
 We have to be ready to feel our emotions and deal with them.
 And often we can learn a great deal from it.
 We always need both sides: positive and negative, light and dark, cold and hot, light and shadow … Because only when you unite both opposing parts, unity is created.
 We are only in balance if we allow both sides to do so.